Halloween is around the corner...and Business Week's current issue reminds us of five little gremlins that could spook the stock market around then:

 Now, with property prices flat or falling, the lenders are not so free and easy with their money - and are beginning to wonder how they'll get repaid.
 And, the marginal, stretched debtor has nowhere to go...but into foreclosure.
 A lot of houses end up in the hands of the banks, as a result.
 REO (real estate owned by banks) in the San Diego area has risen six times from a year ago.

-Corporate earnings, meanwhile, are also near record levels.
-But the earnings didn't come out of nowhere.
-Often overlooked in the workings of a housing bubble is the effect on corporate earnings, which are what is left after a business has paid its expenses.
+a housing bubble is the effect on corporate earnings, which are what is left after a business has paid its expenses.
 Chief among these expenses is labor.
 So, if a business can sell more product without increasing labor costs, it can add to its earnings.
 Typically, wages rise with output.
 A business needs more inputs of labor in order to increase its outputs of product.
 It also needs laborers with more money in their pockets in order to buy the products.
 But a few facts conspired to change the usual formula.
 Asian labor began doing much of the work - at substantially reduced rates.
 And instead of relying upon additional wages to increase spending, Americans simply borrowed more.
 What's more, an increasingly large percentage of U.S. total earnings came from sources that had little extra wage-costs behind them: financing and natural resource production.

 Wages remained stable; earnings rose.